Information about the different potty training methods regular mamas have found successful in our helpful series of potty training tips.

 - Softly, softly, I never rushed my kids.
 We tried but if they had more than two accidents on the first day then I left it for a few weeks before trying again.
 SP

 - Waiting until our child initiated and then plenty of pants free time at home and taking a potty everywhere.
-We didn’t make a fuss of accidents and while we celebrated their success we didn’t use reward charts either.
+We didn’t make a fuss of accidents and while we celebrated their success we didn’t use reward charts.
 SH

 - Staying positive, making potty trips part of the daily routine, and using appropriate rewards (such as child chosen underwear).
 CO

 - Child led.
-I tried the approach where you set a week aside and put them in knickers but it just didn’t work.
-Instead we went with pull ups and let them tell us when they were ready.
+I had tried the approach where you set a week aside and put them in knickers but it just didn’t work for our daughter.
+Instead we went back to pull ups and let them tell us when they were ready.
 AH

 - I have always been of the opinion that if you wait until the child is really really ready then it will happen quickly and easily.
 It was a long drawn out process with the girls, more than a year of what seemed like two steps forward, three steps back.
 At times I was very frustrated, upset and worried, but in the end I had to trust they would get it eventually, when they were ready and they did.
 Night training was a perfect example… I thought they would never ever night train and I was very down about it, then one day Izzy asked if she could not wear a nappy in bed, I was reluctant but she was keen so I let her, she’s never ever wet the bed since.
 Zoe followed suit about a week later.
 We went with the same approach for Morgan.
 Entirely child lead.
 He initiated the desire to wear undies one day and we went from there.
 KF

-Great big thanks for sharing so generously go to Shae (Mum to 3 girls), Tanya (Mum to a pigeon pair), Amanda (Mum to 2 girls), Kate (Mum to 4 – two of each), Cath (Mum to 1+1), Monisha (Mum to 2 girls) and Sarah (Mum to 2 boys and 1 girl).
+Our thanks for sharing so generously to Shae (Mum to 3 girls), Tanya (Mum to a pigeon pair), Amanda (Mum to 2 girls), Kate (Mum to 4 – two of each), Cath (Mum to 1+1) and Sarah (Mum to 2 boys and 1 girl).